civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Subparagraph 8(1)(f)(vi) of the French version of the Act is replaced by the following:

-    des dépenses qui ne seraient pas, en vertu de l'alinéa 18(1)l), déductibles dans le calcul du revenu du contribuable pour l'année, si son emploi **consistait en une** entreprise exploitée par lui;
+    des dépenses qui ne seraient pas, en vertu de l'alinéa 18(1)l), déductibles dans le calcul du revenu du contribuable pour l'année, si son emploi consistait en une entreprise exploitée par lui;

   **(2)** The portion of paragraph 8(1)(g) of the French version of the Act after subparagraph (ii) is replaced by the following:

-    les sommes qu'il a ainsi déboursées au cours de l'année, dans la mesure où il **n'a pas été remboursé et** n'a pas le droit d'être remboursé à cet égard;
+    les sommes qu'il a ainsi déboursées au cours de l'année, dans la mesure où il n'a pas été remboursé et n'a pas le droit d'être remboursé à cet égard;

   **(3)** The portion of paragraph 8(1)(i) of the French version of the Act before subparagraph (i) is replaced by the following:

-    **dans la mesure où il n'a pas été remboursé et n'a pas le droit d'être remboursé à cet égard**, les sommes payées par le contribuable au cours de l'année, ou les sommes payées pour son compte au cours de l'année si elles sont à inclure dans son revenu pour l'année, au titre :
+    dans la mesure où il n'a pas été remboursé et n'a pas le droit d'être remboursé à cet égard, les sommes payées par le contribuable au cours de l'année, ou les sommes payées pour son compte au cours de l'année si elles sont à inclure dans son revenu pour l'année, au titre :

 ### Section 5

   **(1)** Paragraph 12(1)(t) of the Act is replaced by the following:

-    the amount deducted under subsection 127(5) or (6) **or 127.48(3)** in respect of a property acquired or an expenditure made in a preceding taxation year in computing the taxpayer's tax payable for a preceding taxation year to the extent that it was not included in computing the taxpayer's income for a preceding taxation year under this paragraph or is not included in an amount determined under paragraph 13(7.1)(e) or 37(1)(e), subparagraph 53(2)(c)(vi) **or (viii.1)** or (h)(ii) or for I in the definition undepreciated capital cost in subsection 13(21) or L in the definition cumulative Canadian exploration expense in subsection 66.1(6);
+    the amount deducted under subsection 127(5) or (6) or 127.48(3) in respect of a property acquired or an expenditure made in a preceding taxation year in computing the taxpayer's tax payable for a preceding taxation year to the extent that it was not included in computing the taxpayer's income for a preceding taxation year under this paragraph or is not included in an amount determined under paragraph 13(7.1)(e) or 37(1)(e), subparagraph 53(2)(c)(vi) or (viii.1) or (h)(ii) or for I in the definition undepreciated capital cost in subsection 13(21) or L in the definition cumulative Canadian exploration expense in subsection 66.1(6);

   **(2)** Paragraph 12(1)(t) of the Act, as enacted by subsection (1), is replaced by the following:

-    the amount deducted under subsection 127(5) or (6), 127.48(3) or **127.49(6)** in respect of a property acquired or an expenditure made in a preceding taxation year in computing the taxpayer's tax payable for a preceding taxation year to the extent that it was not included in computing the taxpayer's income for a preceding taxation year under this paragraph or is not included in an amount determined under paragraph 13(7.1)(e) or 37(1)(e), subparagraph 53(2)(c)(vi), (viii.1) or **(viii.2)** or (h)(ii) or for I in the definition undepreciated capital cost in subsection 13(21) or L in the definition cumulative Canadian exploration expense in subsection 66.1(6);
+    the amount deducted under subsection 127(5) or (6), 127.48(3) or 127.49(6) in respect of a property acquired or an expenditure made in a preceding taxation year in computing the taxpayer's tax payable for a preceding taxation year to the extent that it was not included in computing the taxpayer's income for a preceding taxation year under this paragraph or is not included in an amount determined under paragraph 13(7.1)(e) or 37(1)(e), subparagraph 53(2)(c)(vi), (viii.1) or (viii.2) or (h)(ii) or for I in the definition undepreciated capital cost in subsection 13(21) or L in the definition cumulative Canadian exploration expense in subsection 66.1(6);

   **(3)** Paragraph 12(1)‍(x) of the Act is amended by striking out "and" at the end of subparagraph (vii), by adding "and" at the end of subparagraph (viii) and by adding the following after subparagraph (viii):